hanfeyyap/secure-auth-demo/README.md

-How to Implement Secure Authentication (Step by Step) This section explains how to implement a simple, secure user authentication system in a Node.js + Express application.
-Follow the steps below to replicate it.

 1. Prerequisites
 Install Node.js & npm:
 Visit nodejs.org to download and install Node.js, which comes with npm (Node Package Manager).